analogdevicesinc/ai8x-training/README.md

     On Linux and macOS, copy the following contents into `~/.profile`...
     On macOS, _also_ copy the following contents into `~/.zprofile`...
-    ...and change `MAXIM_PATH` to the installation location of the MaximSDK.
+    ...and change `MAXIM_PATH` to the installation location of the MSDK.

     ```shell
-    # MaximSDK location
+    # MSDK location
     MAXIM_PATH=$HOME/MaximSDK  # Change me!
     export MAXIM_PATH